Tiger Global in talks to invest in Classplus at over $250 million valuation – TechCrunch

 The new round follows another ~$30 million investment that was led by GSV recently, one of the sources said.
 The new round hasn’t closed, so terms may change.

-Classplus — which has built a Shopify-like platform for coaching centers to accept fees digitally from students, and deliver classes and study material online — also raised $10.3 million in September last year from Falcon Edge’s AWI, cricketer Sourav Ganguly and existing investors RTP Global and Blume Ventures.
+Classplus — which has built a Shopify-like platform for coaching centers to accept fees digitally from students and deliver classes and study material online — also raised $10.3 million in September last year from Falcon Edge’s AWI, cricketer Sourav Ganguly and existing investors RTP Global and Blume Ventures.
 That round had valued Classplus at about $73 million, according to research firm Tracxn.

 Classplus didn’t respond to a request for comment.
-Sources requested anonymity as the matter is private.
+Sources requested anonymity, as the matter is private.

 As tens of millions of students — and their parents — embrace digital learning apps, Classplus is betting that hundreds of thousands of teachers and coaching centers that have gained reputation in their neighborhoods are here to stay.

 The startup is serving these hyperlocal tutoring centers that are present in nearly every nook and cranny in India.
-“Anyone who was born in a middle-class family here has likely attended these tution classes,” Mukul Rustagi, co-founder and chief executive of Classplus, told TechCrunch last year.
+“Anyone who was born in a middle-class family here has likely attended these tuition classes,” Mukul Rustagi, co-founder and chief executive of Classplus, told TechCrunch last year.

 “These are typically small and medium setups that are run by teachers themselves.
 These teachers and coaching centers are very popular in their locality.
 They rarely do any marketing and students learn about them through word-of-mouth buzz,” he said then.